xplosionmind/pise-notes.club/_notes/Contemporary History/others/Contemporary History by Lili Murciano.md

 harboured anti-communist sentiments).

-Generally, countries fought for decolonisation, but depended on [military aid from the USSR]{.ul}, while countries with financial problems depended on [Western aid]{.ul}.
-From an economic point of view, in the [1970's]{.ul}, OPEC (which had been founded to aid Third-World countries that exported petroleum) had had great success by reaching a four-fold increase in oil prices so that [wealth, financial resources and capital]{.ul} would flow from First World to Third World countries, but many of these capitals flew back to New York and other Third World countries had to pay higher energy bills, along with increasingly expensive raw materials; what followed was an ever-worsening debt problem that lasted from [1970]{.ul} to [1995]{.ul} caused by this radical interference in internal policies with market-oriented reforms.
+Generally, countries fought for decolonisation, but depended on military aid from the USSR, while countries with financial problems depended on Western aid.
+From an economic point of view, in the 1970's, OPEC (which had been founded to aid Third-World countries that exported petroleum) had had great success by reaching a four-fold increase in oil prices so that wealth, financial resources and capital would flow from First World to Third World countries, but many of these capitals flew back to New York and other Third World countries had to pay higher energy bills, along with increasingly expensive raw materials; what followed was an ever-worsening debt problem that lasted from 1970 to 1995 caused by this radical interference in internal policies with market-oriented reforms.
-Still, after [1990]{.ul}, when some of these debt problems were settled through debt cancellations in the early [2000's]{.ul} thanks to the International Monetary Fund, which saw that the Third World would go into detriment of prices weren't attenuated.
+Still, after 1990, when some of these debt problems were settled through debt cancellations in the early 2000's thanks to the International Monetary Fund, which saw that the Third World would go into detriment of prices weren't attenuated.
 But there was another
-aspect: in Latin America and Southeast Asia, there was a growing wealth in manufacturing countries after [1990]{.ul}, leading to the increase in wealth within those countries thanks to the low cost of the labour force and the diminishing costs of transportation/information, which allowed these developments.
+aspect: in Latin America and Southeast Asia, there was a growing wealth in manufacturing countries after 1990, leading to the increase in wealth within those countries thanks to the low cost of the labour force and the diminishing costs of transportation/information, which allowed these developments.